CornyC/The_Phorce/README.md

 <!-- HOW TO USE IT -->
 ## How to use it

 The_Phorce_UI.ipynb will guide you through the process of parametrization using force matching in form of a jupyter notebook.
+All modules and functions are documented [here](https://cornyc.github.io/The_Phorce/index.html)

 <!-- LICENSE -->
 ## License